s7m/Demo/README.md

 4. To add or search company, login using the credentials given below,
     username: user1
     password: pass123
-5. If you get any cros errror, open the startup.cs on the API project and update the code opt.AddPolicy("CorsPolicy", policy => {
+5. If you get any cors errror, open the startup.cs on the API project and update the code opt.AddPolicy("CorsPolicy", policy => {
                      policy.AllowAnyHeader().AllowAnyMethod().WithOrigins("http://localhost:4200");
                  });
     with the client url